 Now that we know what is on the market, let us look at how you would acquire a free phone.
 This is all possible through a federal program called “Lifeline” which was developed to provide anybody for emergencies with cell phones or free home phone service; this is particularly crucial for seniors.
-Every month, the Lifeline program offers free cell phones and free minutes.
+Every month, the Lifeline program offers free cell phones for seniors and free minutes.

 Check whether you qualify